Arnoinfi66/OCI-networking-Analysis-/README.md

 ## Overview

-I created this repository as part of my Oracle ACE Apprentice learning journey to document my understanding of Oracle Cloud Infrastructure networking.
+I created this repository after being accepted into the Oracle ACE Apprentice Program to document my learning and understanding of Oracle Cloud Infrastructure networking.
-The focus of this repository is to explain OCI networking components in a simple and practical way.
-I wanted to understand how VCNs, subnets, gateways, route tables, security lists, and network security groups work together to control traffic flow in OCI.
+The repository explains the core OCI networking components, including Virtual Cloud Networks, public and private subnets, route tables, gateways, Security Lists, and Network Security Groups.
+My main learning from this exercise is that OCI networking should not be viewed as separate components.
+VCNs, subnets, route tables, gateways, and security rules need to work together to control traffic flow and support a secure cloud design.
-This is not official Oracle documentation.
-These are my own learning notes, examples, and observations based on my practice and study of OCI networking.
+This contribution is based on my own learning and documentation.
+No client-confidential, proprietary, or project-specific information is included.
 ---

 ## Why I Created This